Altinn/altinn-studio-docs/content/technology/architecture/components/application/solution/altinn-platform/authorization/accessgroups/_index.md

 ## Data model

-### Category
+### AccessGroupCategory

 This model describes a category.
-This category could be of a different type

-Example

-- Sector category
-- Business type category
-- Business size category
-- ServiceOwner type category

-This to support presenting the access groups as part of different trees.
+A category can have a parent category.
+If no parent is present, it is assumed to be a top category.

+The category will be used by ui to present the access group category hierky.

 The properties
 - Categoryid
-- CategoryType
+- ParentCategory

-### Category relationship
+### AccessGroup texts

+Texts for access groups or AccessGroupsCategory

+- CategoryId
+- AccessGroupdId
+- Langauge
-  - Parent Category
+- TextType
-  - Child Category
+- Text

+### AccessGroupCategory

+Contains the reference between access groups and a category

 ### AccessGroup defintion